tangshuang/react-tyshemo/README.md

 ```

 Here you use state properties values, you do not have the ability to change state value, you should must invoke a method to trigger change.
-The best practive is to pass an object part of state, so that you can change the object's properties:
+However, tyshemo store state is a reactive object, so that you can change the object's properties directly:

 ```js
 function MyComponent(props) {